 The towers were completely inspired by traditional motifs of Islamic art forms which honored the Muslim heritage in Malaysia.
 The architect Pelli used the design concept inspired by the Rub el Hizb (which is a symbol found in Islamic culture), to plan the layout of the building.
 The plan of the building is characterized by two squares overlapping one another, one which is rotated 45 degrees, with a circle placed in the center.
 The two squares used in the planned decrease in size gradually at the top.
 The towers are completely geometrical in nature and the design follows the concepts of Unity, Harmony, Stability, and Rationality.

-Both the towers are crowned by a tapering top which is 73 meters in length.
-The roof of the Sears Tower located in Chicago which was more than 200 feet higher than the Petronas Twin Tower at first.
+Both towers are crowned by a tapering top which is 73 meters in length.
+The roof of the Sears Tower located in Chicago was more than 200 feet higher than the Petronas Twin Tower at first.
 But spires of 73m in length were attached to both the tower’s pinnacles as they were considered to be an integral part of the whole architectural design.
-After this, the Petronas Twin Towers became the tallest sky scrapper in the world for quite some time.
+After this, the Petronas Twin Towers became the tallest skyscraper in the world for quite some time.

-The Petronas Twin Towers even though is not the tallest structure in the world anymore, it is still one of the tallest concrete structure that is present today.
-The time when it was built, concrete was not used very thoroughly for sky scrappers and towers as people preferred steel over concrete and still do.
-This tower is not only famous for it’s length and design but it kind of created a buzz all around the world with it’s technology and sleek design and also helped put Malasia on the architectural radar.
+The Petronas Twin Towers even though is not the tallest structure in the world anymore, it is still one of the tallest concrete structures that is present today.
+At the time when it was built, concrete was not used very thoroughly for skyscrapers and towers as people preferred steel over concrete and still do.
+This tower is not only famous for its length and design but it kind of created a buzz all around the world with its technology and sleek design and also helped put Malaysia on the architectural radar.